Will Travel Insurance Cover you for a Death In The Family?

-A death in the family often throws plans into turmoil, including making the decision to cancel a family holiday.
-This guide looks at whether your travel insurance policy covers you for the financial loss.
+A death in the family will not only impact your emotions, it can also affect plans, including making the decision to cancel a family holiday.
+This guide looks at whether your travel insurance policy covers you for the financial loss incurred as a result.

 Will a death in the family be covered by my travel insurance?

-Am I covered if a family member dies before the trip?
+Am I covered if a family member passes away before the trip?

-Providing you have your travel insurance policy in place, you should be covered for any non-refundable costs such as flights or accommodation.
+Providing you have your travel insurance for death in the family in place, you should be covered for any non-refundable costs such as flights or accommodation.

 If the bereavement delays your trip, then your insurance should also cover you for any financial loss incurred through the change of dates.

-Am I covered if a family member dies during the trip?
+Am I covered if a family member passes away during the trip?

-If your holiday is interrupted because of the death of a family member – whether they are with the travelling party or they remain at home – you can make a claim.
+If your holiday is interrupted because of the death of a family member, whether they are with the travelling party or remain at home, you can make a claim.
 How much you’ll receive will depend on the terms of your policy and how far into the trip the interruption occurred.

 If early repatriation incurs additional costs, your insurer should cover this too.
-Travel insurance policies typically provide up to £10million of cover for repatriation in case of emergency, or when someone passes away when overseas and the body needs to be returned home.
+Travel insurance policies typically provide up to £10 million of cover for repatriation in case of emergency or when someone passes away when overseas and their body needs to be returned home.

 What if I die during the trip?